guaturamarcelo/CMCC-Spreads_ui/README.md

 # CMCC Spreads UI
 ## Description

-The CMCC Spreads UI was developed to provide a common tool to create and manage new experiments using CESM-DART in assimilation products using ecFlow system.
+The CMCC Spreads UI was developed to provide a common tool to create and manage experiments using CESM-DART in data assimilation products using ecFlow system.

 ## Getting Started